Skip to contents

 "Aug", "Sep", "Oct", "Nov")

-We set the prior parameters and compute parameters of the proposal distribution.
+We set the prior parameters and fit the model.

 set.seed(1234)